Qring99/Livescore-Scraper/README.md

 This will help you understand where the output is stored within Apify's environment.

+## Install and Run the Script Locally
+To use this script, install it on your local machine and run it.
+If you enjoy the script and find it useful, consider upgrading to the paid version, which includes:

+Custom date selection (e.g., 25-08-18)
+Upcoming & past fixtures
+Head-to-head (H2H) stats
+Home & away last matches

+For access to the premium version, email me at qring99@gmail.com

 ## Contact & Customization
 Want to tweak this script for your own needs or extract additional data not currently included?
 I'd be happy to help!
 Reach out to me at qring99@gmail.com (mailto:qring99@gmail.com) for custom modifications tailored to your expectations---whether it's adding new features, adjusting the output, or scraping different stats.
 Let's make it work for